History of Scouting America: Japanese American Internment

 Following the attack on Pearl Harbor on December 7, 1941, 110,000 people of Japanese origins were forced to leave their homes and were segregated in 10 detention camps in seven States: two in California, Arizona, and Arkansas and one in Colorado, Idaho, Utah, and Wyoming.
 Two thirds of them were American citizens.
 Many of the boys were enrolled in Boy Scouts of America and had to leave their troops.
 They reorganized in troops in all 10 camps in spite of the limited access to cooking equipment and supplies.
 Advancement was difficult for these Scouts.
 Swimming tests were impossible until the Heart Mountain Scouts made their own 150 by 300 feet 15-feet deep pool by hand.

 On December 6, 1942, on the eve of the anniversary of Pearl Harbor, tensions were high between pro-Americans and pro-Japanese internees in the Manzanar Camp with a thousand protesters present.
 As they made their way to the US flagpole to take down the flag, the Scouts came to the rescue.
 The camp's director told the Associated Press: "The Boy Scouts surrounded the base of the flagpole. [...]
 They had armed themselves with stones the size of baseballs [and] defied the agitators or the whole mob to touch the flag.
 And the flag was not hauled down."
-The Military Police had to intervene to stope the revolt resulting in one dead and several injured and wounded.
+The Military Police had to intervene to stop the revolt resulting in one dead and several injured and wounded.